-Rafael Nadal Will Cruise Past David Ferrer in Quarterfinals of Madrid Open
+Rafael Nadal will take on David Ferrer in the quarterfinals of the Madrid Open.

 Not too shabby for the Spaniard.